Sienci-Labs/Resources/gsender/gs-additional-features.md

 When mounting a rotary axis, it's important to be parallel to the X-axis, and helpful to have a repeatable position so you can reliably mount and unmount the rotary, depending on when you want to use it.
 If you have your own rotary axis, this is a step that you'll have to do yourself.

-For those who might have our Vortex rotary axis, the **Rotary Mounting Setup** button is a specific macro that cuts into the machine wasteboard to help you fasten the rotary with perfect parallel alignment.
+For those who might have our Vortex rotary axis, the '**Rotary Mounting Setup**' button is a specific macro that cuts into the machine wasteboard to help you fasten the rotary with perfect parallel alignment.
 Check out our <a href="https://resources.sienci.com/view/vx-mounting-your-vortex/#creating-the-mounting-holes">Vortex Resources</a> for more details on how to use this wizard.

 ### Y-axis Alignment